clingen-data-model/clinvar-submitter/doc/sop.md

-NOTE:
+#### NOTES:

---- All variant coordinates are based on build GRCh38 coordinates from the ClinGen Allele Registry.
+- All variant coordinates are based on build GRCh38 coordinates from the ClinGen Allele Registry.

---- Please provide feedback from your experience so that we can improve the future drafting of clinvar submissions
+- Please provide feedback from your experience so that we can improve the future drafting of clinvar submissions

---- you will need to review columns AW, AX, & AK (collection method, allele origin & affected status) are required but not available from interpretation message.
+- you will need to review columns AW, AX, & AK (collection method, allele origin & affected status) are required but not available from interpretation message.
 Please fill in before submitting.